Propane-Based LPG

 Primary Component: Propane (C₃H₈) – typically 90–100%

-Minor Components: Trace butane, propylene, ethane (specification dependent)
+Minor Components: Trace butane, propylene, ethane (depending on specification)

 Sulfur Content: Extremely low (odorant added separately for safety)